viktor-ferenczi/conveyor-optimizer/ConveyorOptimizer/README.md

 `!conveyor maxmute FRAMES`

 Defines the minimum and maximum time conveyor pull requests are muted (ignored) in a specific direction before letting the next request through.

+A higher mute time results in more savings, but the muted block will potentially resume processing only later due to the delay in getting the first items from the conveyor network.
+It does not affect subsequent pulls, as long as they are successful.

+Defaults are 60 and 300 frames (1 and 5 seconds) respectively.

 - After the first failed pull request the timer is set to `minmute` frames.
 - On each subsequent failing request the mute duration is doubled, but only up to `maxmute` frames.